Dcamy/ADAPTiQ/README.md

+New line for testing

 # 🪞 BlackMirror Lite

 > Zero-IQ failsafe for your code, your docs, and your sanity.
 > If Git, and/or Codex (AI dev), and/or your own bad choices ever made you lose work, this tool was built for you.

+---

+## 🧨 The Problem: AI Coding is Easy — Until It Isn’t

+Welcome to the age where anyone—seasoned dev or five-year-old with a speech-to-code setup—can ship real software with a single prompt.
+That’s wild, but it’s also a minefield.
+Today, you don’t have to know what a branch is to nuke your whole repo; just copy five lines from ChatGPT, hit enter, and watch it all vanish.
+And when things go sideways, it happens instantly and silently—one hallucinated command, one bad paste, and poof.

+Most people don’t want to manage branches or learn git.
+They just want to build.
+But everyone’s got help now, and the help isn’t always right.
+BlackMirror Lite isn’t here to teach you; it’s here to save your ass when the inevitable screw-up happens—so you can roll back time, keep building, and laugh it off.

 ---